 The society is a strictly volunteer organization.
 None of the officers, board members, or support staff are paid for the time they contribute.
 The money that the society brings in from dues, book sales, contributions, etc., is used to publish the Quarterly Bulletin, the ASV Newsletter, and the Special Publications series.
 We support field projects, procure additional volumes for sale, and support the minimal infrastructure of the society as well.

 Artifacts are never sold or purchased in the name of the society.

 The society seeks to promote the knowledge of archeology through public education.

 The ASV is a nonprofit, 501(c)(3) tax qualified organization.
 Donations to the ASV are fully tax deductible to the extent permitted by the tax code.

-The ASV Constitution includes more information about the objectives, aims, and goals of the society.
+The ASV Constitution & By-laws includes more information about the objectives, aims, and goals of the society.
 Please read the entire constitution if you are interested in more details.